reka-ai/api-examples-python/roast_my_life/workshop/README.md

     # Use 'extra' and 'sane_lists' extensions for better Markdown support
     return markdown.markdown(md, extensions=['extra', 'sane_lists'])
 ```

+#### 🔍 What the Code Does

+This utility function converts markdown text to HTML for safe display in the web browser.
+Here's what it accomplishes:

+**Markdown Processing**: Uses the robust Python-Markdown library to parse markdown syntax and convert it to properly formatted HTML.
+This handles common markdown elements like headers, bold/italic text, lists, links, and code blocks.

+**Extension Support**: Includes the 'extra' and 'sane_lists' extensions which provide enhanced markdown features:
+- **'extra'**: Adds support for tables, definition lists, footnotes, abbreviations, and other advanced markdown features
+- **'sane_lists'**: Improves list handling to be more intuitive and consistent with modern markdown parsers

+**Input Validation**: Checks for empty or null input and returns an empty string, preventing errors when processing undefined content.

+**Security**: The Python-Markdown library includes built-in HTML sanitization to help prevent XSS attacks, making it safer than manual string manipulation for markdown conversion.

+**Output Format**: Returns clean, standards-compliant HTML that can be directly inserted into the DOM using `innerHTML`, preserving the formatting and structure of the original markdown roast response.

 Paste into `app.py` at the **STEP** marker for "Roast API route (/api/process)": replace the placeholder with this route: